Immunology, Inflammation & Infection

 The combined strengths in immunology, inflammation and Infection are critical in developing an understanding of the pathogenesis of infectious diseases, immune mediated diseases and cancer.
 Researchers seek to better understand and exploit the interface between innate and adaptive immunity with a view to developing new or improved anti-inflammatory agents against diseases such as rheumatoid arthritis, multiple sclerosis and diabetes, immunotherapeutic drugs against cancer and adjuvants for vaccines against infection.

-Infection and immunity is a major research focus at Trinity with involvement across a number of Schools.
-These include the Schools of Biochemistry and Immunology, Genetics and Microbiology, Pharmacy and Pharmaceutical Sciences, Medicine and the Dental School.
+Infection and immunity is a major research focus at Trinity with involvement across a number of schools.
+These include the Schools of Biochemistry and Immunology, Genetics and Microbiology, Pharmacy and Pharmaceutical Sciences, Medicine and Dental Science.
 Research within these areas has focused on issues relating to:

 - Innate immunity